 Lunaria Annua Mythology

-In an old Germanic legend the Lunaria Annua is called Flower of the Cow or Cow Io.
-Io was the daughter of Inachus (the river god of Argos) and she was beloved by Jupiter.
+In an old Germanic legend the Lunaria Annua is called Flower of the Cow or Cow Io moreover, Io was the daughter of Inachus (the river god of Argos).
+She was also beloved by Jupiter.

 However, Juno (equivalent of Hera) was displeased by this affair and persecuted her.